didierverna/tfm/README.md

 # TFM
-TFM (TeX Font Metrics) is a Common Lisp interface to the TeX Font Metrics format.
-It decodes the contents of `tfm` files, and returns an abstract data structure storing the corresponding font information in an easily accessible way.
+TFM (TeX Font Metrics) is the standard font description format used by TeX.
+This library parses and decodes TFM files into an abstract data structure, providing easy access to the corresponding font information in Common Lisp.

 ## Quick Start
-In your favorite Lisp REPL, type this:
+In your favorite Lisp REPL, type something like this:
 ```
 (asdf:load-system :net.didierverna.tfm)
 (net.didierverna.tfm:nickname-package)